Cognigy/Documentation/docs/en/docs/ai/flow-nodes/other-nodes/llm-prompt.md

 The LLM Prompt Node allows using Generative AI for creating relevant content.

 Before using this Node, set the Generative AI provider in the [Settings](../../generative-ai.md#set-up-generative-ai).
-You can configure the Node to either use the default model defined under Settings or choose a specific configured LLM.
+You can configure the Node to either use the default model defined in the Settings or choose a specific configured LLM.

+The Node supports the following modes:

+- **Chat**.
+This mode is activated by default and is preferable for dynamic conversations and interactions with the model.
+  It takes into account the context of messages from the user and the bot, depending on the chosen number of transcript turns (messages) in the **Transcript Steps** setting.
+- **Prompt**.
+This mode is preferable for single-turn tasks or generating text based on a single prompt.

-The Node can be used in Chat and Prompt mode.
-If your provider doesn't support Chat mode, we will convert the Chat request to a Prompt request automatically.
+If your LLM provider doesn't support Chat mode, Cognigy will automatically convert the Chat request to a Prompt request.

-When using chat mode, we will automatically populate the request with the chosen number of transcript turns.

 ### Storing Results

 To store the model output and then display the output of the LLM Prompt Node to the user, select **Store to Input** or **Store to Context** in the [Storage & Streaming Options](#storage--streaming-options) section.

 ### Streaming Results

 If you want the output result to be immediately displayed in the chat, without saving it in the Input or Context objects and utilizing the Say Node, select the **Stream to Output** setting in the [Storage & Streaming Options](#storage--streaming-options) section.

 ## Settings

-### Instructions
+### Instruction

-Theis is either the prompt for completions or the system message for chat.
+This is either the prompt for completions or the system message for chat.

 Additionally, you can inject the recent conversation into the **Prompt** field by using these tags:

-## Additional tags

-You can inject the recent conversation in the **Prompt** field by using these tags:

 - `@cognigyRecentConversation` — the tag is replaced with a string that can contain up to 10 recent virtual agent and 10 user outputs, for example:
    ```text